uw-dims/dims-finalreport/docs/source/challenges.rst

 #.
 Trident is modified support the extra attributes that are needed, or

 #.
-An abstration layer is added that makes one call to Trident to
+An abstraction layer is added that makes one call to Trident to
    get the attributes it holds, and a second call to a DIMS database component to get the extra attributes, combining them into one data structure and returning that to the caller.